Skip to main content

 A bit of Context: How Windmill Works

 Managing scripts, flows and apps on Windmill works at the workspace-level.
-Admins invite authors and operators to the workspace where are hosted workflows.
+Admins invite developers and operators to the workspace where are hosted workflows.
 The first two can write and edit flows as well as managing permissions, executions etc.

 Cron jobs are one of many ways to trigger workflows in Windmill (among webhooks, auto-generated UIs, customized UIs, Command Line Interface, Slackbots etc.)